 What are my support options when setting up Multi-Factor authentication?

 - Place a trouble ticket inside the ITSS website located here.
 When creating a ticket, select “2-Factor Authentication (2FA)” -> “Duo – 2-Factor Authentication”

 - Send an email to the ITSS Support staff at firstname.lastname@example.org

 1. To prepare for enabling Multi-Factor Authentication it’s best if you are reading these instructions on a computer and have your mobile phone available to you.

-7. On your smart phone go to the App Store and search for “Duo Mobile”.
-Tap “Get” and then “Install” to download the app.
+4. On your mobile phone go to the App Store and search for “Duo Mobile”.
+Tap “Get” and then click “Install” to download the app.

 Do not open the Duo Mobile app on your phone yet, you will be instructed to do so later.